Position

 How much does a Corrosion Technician make?

-A Corrosion Technician plays a key role in preventing damage to structures and equipment.
-This job involves inspecting and testing for corrosion and other forms of material degradation.
-The average yearly salary for a Corrosion Technician is around $69,482.
-This salary can vary based on experience, location, and industry.
+A Corrosion Technician plays a vital role in many industries, ensuring that metal structures last longer and function safely.
+This job often involves inspecting and preventing corrosion in buildings, pipelines, and other structures.
+The average yearly salary for a Corrosion Technician is around $69,306.
+This figure can vary based on experience, location, and the specific industry.

 View Corrosion Technician jobs nearby